Justice Home The Constitution Flag

 Who must provide maintenance?

 The duty to maintain is based on blood relationship, adoption, or the fact that the parties are married to each other.
+A child must be supported or maintained by:

 • his or her parents, whether married, living together, separated or divorced, including parents who have adopted the child; and/or